Title I Overview

 Since Cary Woods Elementary is a full Title 1 school, we strive to support every student on campus.
 Most importantly, the Title 1 program helps to serve students who have demonstrated that extra assistance could impact their academic achievement success.
 It also helps to provide parent and family engagement opportunities such as Literacy Nights, Math Nights, and numerous other school activities.

 Title I programs can offer:

 - Opportunities for professional development for school staff

 - Extra time for teaching Title I students the skills they need

 - Additional teaching materials which supplement a student’s regular instruction

 - A variety of opportunities for parents and families to stay informed and be involved and engaged with the school in supporting their child’s educational experience

-The majority of monies allocated from the Title 1 Program to Cary Woods Elementary School are used to pay for the salaries of our Title 1 Teacher and our Title 1 Tutors.
-For the 2017-18 school year, we have been able to allocate enough funds to pay for our Title 1 Teacher and 3 Title 1 Tutors.
-This makes combination of 5, along with our Instructional Coach, Mrs. Sherri Shiver, highly-qualified teachers and tutors who are able to provide interventions to our students at Cary Woods Elementary.
+The majority of monies allocated from the Title 1 Program to Cary Woods Elementary School are used to pay for the salaries of our Title 1 Teacher and our Title 1 Tutor(s).
+For the 2022-2023 school year, we have been able to allocate enough funds to pay for our Title 1 Teacher, only.
+Luckily, through ESSR monies, we have been able to hire 3 tutors, this year, to help with interventions.
+This makes a combination of 5, along with our Instructional Coach, Mrs. Sherri Shiver, highly-qualified teachers and tutors who are able to provide interventions to our students at Cary Woods Elementary.